 Instructions

-- Add broth, tomatoes, and spices making sure to scrape up any brown bits from the bottom of the pot.
-Add the pork back into the pot and bring to a boil, reduce heat and simmer covered for 1 hour (or until pork is fairly tender).
+- Add the broth and use a spatula to scrape up any brown bits.
+Stir in the tomatoes, rosemary, and oregano.
+Add the pork and onions back to the Dutch oven and bring to a boil.
+Reduce the heat and simmer covered for 1 hour, or until pork is fairly tender.

-- Add potatoes, sweet potatoes, carrots, and mushrooms.
-Bring to a boil, reduce heat and simmer covered for 30 minutes or until vegetables are tender.
+- Add the potatoes, sweet potatoes, carrots, and mushrooms.
+Bring to a boil, reduce heat, and cover.
+Simmer for an additional 30 minutes or until the vegetables are tender.

-- Remove lid and stir in green beans.
-Thicken if desired (below) and simmer an additional 10 minutes uncovered.
+- Remove the lid and stir in green beans or peas.
+Thicken if desired (according to the notes below.
+Simmer an additional 10 minutes uncovered.

 Notes